Yellow Dog – Oilfield Lantern

 Others say the lamps cast a dog’s head shadow on the derrick floor.

-Inventor Jonathan Dillen of Petroleum Centre, Pennsylvania, was first to patent what became the yellow dog in 1870.
+Inventor Jonathan Dillen of Petroleum Centre, Pennsylvania, was first to patent what became the “yellow dog” of the early oil patch.
+The U.S. patent was awarded on May 3, 1870.

 His lamp was designed “for illuminating places out of doors, especially in and about derricks, and machinery in the oil regions, whereby explosions are more dangerous and destructive to life and property than in most other places.”